Healthy Homes Assessment Pauatahanui

 Insulation Pauatahanui

-A house that is well-insulated will reduce the risk of condensation and lower the chance of dampness and mould, and it will make it easier to allow the household to hold the heat.
+A properly insulated home can reduce condensation and lower the chance of mould and dampness, and will also make an easier task to allow the home to hold the heat.

-The "R" signifies thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation withstands heat flow.
+The more R-value is higher, the more effective the insulation.

 Pauatahanui Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the inside; you have to ensure there is somewhere for surface, rain and underground water to flow and prevent it from getting into the building.
-When it is about damp and water, it is typically the things you don’t notice that could become a major issue and end up causing the property to suffer and affecting your tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside; you have to ensure there is somewhere for rain, surface or ground water, and to prevent it from getting inside.
+When it concerns damp and moisture it is often those things that you aren’t aware of that could become a major issue, causing damage to your investment and harming your tenant’s health.

-Rental properties must have efficient drainage to remove storm water, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure the water has a location to go, and it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Properties that are rented must have effective drainage to eliminate the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
+Making sure that water is able to go, and also that it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.

-An underground moisture barrier usually a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from entering the building.
-It also helps prevent water damage to the floor insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from accumulating into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection